 Importance and Impact of Variance Analysis

 Variance analysis is used to identify and explain overarching trends on the financial statements which in turn helps identify accounting errors.
 Determining trends within the financial statements allows campus leaders to provide comprehensive financial information to the VPCFO.
-This information is used to create consolidated financial statements that helps IU executive leadership make decisions for the future of the university.
-This allows campus leaders to provide comprehensive financial statements for the unit to VPCFO to create accurate and detailed consolidated financial statements.
-Additionally, variance analysis of budgeted to actual amounts, helps units to determine areas in which they have over/underspent.
+This information is used to create consolidated financial statements that help IU executive leadership make decisions for the future of the university.
+Additionally, variance analysis of budgeted to actual amounts help units to determine areas in which they have over/underspent.
 This helps management determine how funds should be allocated in the future.

 How to Perform a Variance Analysis